bushesarebetter/KSI-emergence-detection/README.md

 XGBoost Tweedie regression on 47 features: crash history (20), road infrastructure (21), and **spatial-neighbor structure** (6 — local crash pressure, proximity to the City's ≥5-crash sites, grid density).
 Trained only on the 25,699 candidate intersections below the City's screen.
-Every figure below is **out-of-fold**: each site is scored by a model that never trained on it.
+All results are **out-of-fold**

 ## Results